 Recycle For Wildlife

-Wild4Ever, with the help of Metro Parks, Serving Summit County funded the construction of a condominium for a local bat population.
+2009: Wild4Ever, with the help of Summit Metro Parks funded the construction of a condominium for a local bat population.
 The condo was placed on private property in Geauga County and will serve as maternity roost for thousands of big and little brown bats who raise their young together in colonies during the summer.
 Local bat populations face many survival risks including habitat destruction, pesticide use and white-nose syndrome.
 White-nose syndrome kills bats during hibernation and is greatly affecting little brown and big brown bat populations in the eastern United States.
 Providing this bat condominium will assure this local established maternity colony will have a place to raise their young for generations to come.

-Wild4Ever is thrilled to have sponsored the Wildlife Conservation Society’s JAGUARS FOREVER ENVIRONMENTAL EDUCATION WORKSHOP.
-This was an important 3 day workshop held on the edge of the Bosawas Biosphere Reserve in Nicaragua.
-It was attended by school teachers from Nicaragua and Guatemala for a three day training course on the WCS’S JAGUARS FOREVER curriculum to teach human-jaguar coexistence in areas of historical jaguar hunting.
-Over 30 school teachers from 11 communities attended the workshop that will aid jaguar conservation for years to come by educating the children of today and adults of tomorrow that there are benefits and pride to be had by preserving local wildlife and wild areas.
+Guatemala 2010, Nicaugua 2011: Wild4Ever is thrilled to have sponsored the Wildlife Conservation Society’s JAGUARS FOREVER ENVIRONMENTAL EDUCATION WORKSHOPS.
+These were important 3 day workshops held in Guatemala, and on the edge of the Bosawas Biosphere Reserve in Nicaragua.
+They were attended by school teachers from Nicaragua and Guatemala for three day training courses on the WCS’S JAGUARS FOREVER curriculum.
+This curriculum teaches human-jaguar coexistence in areas of historical jaguar hunting.
+Over 30 school teachers from 11 communities attended each workshop that will aid jaguar conservation for years to come by educating the children of today and adults of tomorrow.
+The lesson plans reinforce the benefits and pride to be had by preserving local wildlife and wild areas.